codeship/github-app-tester/README.md

 # Github App Tester

-This repo is used to test our Github App integration
+This repo is used to test github things

 Merge test